mikaeljan/MultiUserBlogProject/README.md

 mikael.janek@gmail.com

 Notes to improve:
-Add more CSS styling.
+Add more CSS styling.<br />
-Implement modularization
+Implement modularization<br />
-Encapsulating the helper methods into a separate class Add a constructor for login verification
+Encapsulating the helper methods into a separate class<br />
+Add a constructor for login verification